-In seven seasons at KU, Quartlebaum has been part of six Big 12 regular-season championships, two Big 12 Tournament titles, five in-season tourney titles, three NCAA Championship Elite Eights and one Final Four in 2018.
-Additionally, Quartlebaum has seen 15 Jayhawks move on to the NBA, including Andrew Wiggins and Joel Embiid, the No. 1 and No. 3 overall selections in the 2014 NBA Draft and Josh Jackson, the 2017 No. 4 pick.
+Entering his 10th season at KU, Quartlebaum has been part of seven Big 12 regular-season championships, three Big 12 Tournament titles, five in-season tournament titles, four NCAA Tournament Elite Eights, one Final Four in 2018 and the coveted NCAA National Championship in 2022.
+Additionally, Quartlebaum has seen 18 Jayhawks move onto the NBA, including lottery selection Ochai Agbaji and fellow first-rounder Christian Braun in the 2022 NBA Draft.

 In the summer of 2015, Quartlebaum was an assistant coach who guided the USA National Team, made up mainly of University of Kansas student-athletes and KU coaches and staff, to the gold medal at the World University Games in Gwangju, Korea, by posting an 8-0 record.
 The medal was USA’s first in three World University Games and the first gold, 14th overall, for the Americans since 2005.